pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 While looking for information on some VSE shortcuts I _did_ run across a really interesting looking set of functions that I want to try out: [the Blender Velvets](http://blendervelvets.org/).
 I'm going to go off and give it a good look when I get a chance as there's quite a few interesting additions available.

-For Blender users - did I miss anything?
+For Blender users: did I miss anything?

 [txlf]: http://2016.texaslinuxfest.org/
 [Blender]: http://www.blender.org